CarbonLDP/carbonldp-js-sdk/doc/README.md

 resolve( uri:string ):string
 ```

-Resolve the URI provided in the context of the instance, this information is provided in the settings object.
+Resolve the URI provided in the scope of the CarbonLDP Platform.

 *Parameters*